kayshcache/t4a1-workbook/README.md

 Git workflow for collaboration

 ## Q5	With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges
 T3A3 Required that I make decisions about where to process the data.
 It was possible to work with the data using SQL or process it in the server side or on the front.
+Knowledge relating to the capabilities of each technology working together was vital to make such decisions.
+The patience of debugging and anticipating bugs was important in order to not feel defeated and carry on.
+There is always the urge to over engineer, to move towards a generic paradigm and cover increasing numbers of conceivable use cases.
+It has been an important skill, almost an instinct, to cultivate a resilience to digression from the programming problems at hand and focus on reaching viable solutions.
+Conversely, as I stepped into a solution for handling the connection methods to the SQL db, I recognized that I was still mostly incapable of knowing how to make use of OOP in a way that isn't merely a pointless academic exercise for demonstrating the principles of Object-based programming - throughout the endeavor it came up not to be defeated or overwhelmed by the volume of time wasted doing this bootcamp and try to focus on covering the ground one needs to get a rounded exposure to advanced programming techniques.
+With the tremendous volumes of information and opinion online today I time and time again must increase the sophication of selective narrow scope.

 ## Q6	With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature
 T3A3 My knowledge of specifics within technologies was limited, however, the skill of figuring out the solutions to any problems that I encounter was well established.
-By being persistent and knowing fundamentals I was able to debug as well as make decisions about what path to use to proceed with the project.
+By being persistent and calm, learning each thing in turn while keeping a low stakes serenity I was able to debug as well as make decisions about what path to use to proceed with the project.

 ## Q7	Explain control flow, using an example from the JavaScript programming language
 In the context of web development, control flow guides the logic of a program as it processes data or organizes layout and interactivity of components.